 Individual retirement accounts

-About 17 percent of employers do not offer a 401(k) or similar defined contribution retirement plan, according to the 2018 MassMutual Workplace Benefits Study.
+Some employers, particularly small businesses or other limited enterprises, do not offer a 401(k) or similar defined contribution retirement plan.
 If you find yourself in this category, you’ll need to take saving for retirement into your own hands.

 You have two options:

 - Traditional IRA: contribute pretax dollars.

 The best thing about these accounts is that they give you complete control over where to put your money.
 You decide what brokerage firm to use and what fees you’re willing to pay.
 Plus, you’ll have thousands of investments to choose from.

 - Low contribution limits: You can only contribute about one-third ($6,500 in 2023 and $7,000 in 2024, with a catch-up contribution limit of $1,000 for those age 50 and older) of what you can contribute to an employer-sponsored retirement account ($22,500 in 2023 and $23,000 for tax year 2024), with a catch-up contribution limit of $7,500 in 2023 and 2024 for those age 50 and older).